TrademarkTHIS/BungeeAutoTransfer/README.md

 ## Description

-Uses the priority system built into BungeeCord.
-If your default server is down, this plugin will perform a repeated check to see if it's back online and move all of your players out of the fall back to it once it becomes online.
-Used in my [Wake-on-LAN project](https://github.com/TrademarkTHIS/BungeeWoL)
+Uses the priority system built into BungeeCord to determine which server is the default and which is the fall back. when your default server is down, this plugin will perform a repeated check to see when it comes back online.
+Once it comes online, the plugin moves all of the players from the fallback to the host.
+This plugin is used in my [Wake-on-LAN project](https://github.com/TrademarkTHIS/BungeeWoL) which i reccomend you check out if you haven't yet.